An empirical study of question discussions on Stack Overflow

 \section{Introduction}

 Stack Overflow is a technical question answering (Q\&A) website widely used by developers to exchange programming-related knowledge through asking, discussing, and answering questions.
 The Q\&A process on Stack Overflow creates a crowdsourced knowledge base that provides a means for developers across the globe to collectively build and improve their knowledge on programming and its related technologies.
-Stack Overflow has become one of the largest public knowledge bases for developers with more than 16.8 million questions as of December 2018~\cite{stackoverflow2018datadump}.
+Stack Overflow has become one of the largest public knowledge bases for developers with more than 21.9 million questions as of December 2021~\cite{stackoverflow2021datadump}.
 A survey shows that retrieving information from Stack Overflow is an essential daily activity for many software developers~\cite{7498605}.

 On Stack Overflow, users can ask, answer, and discuss questions, and each question can receive multiple proposed answers.
 The user who asked the question (i.e., the ``asker'') can decide to mark one answer as \emph{accepted}, indicating that it resolves their question authoritatively.
 While ultimately Q\&A is the most important activity on Stack Overflow, users can also post comments and/or start chat rooms that are tied to a specific \emph{post} (i.e., question or answer).
 In this paper, we refer to comments and chat rooms messages on Stack Overflow as \textit{discussions}; each discussion is associated with a single question (a \emph{question discussion}) or proposed answer (an \emph{answer discussion}).
-In prior studies, answer discussions were found to be useful in various ways, including providing complementary background information~\cite{8906075}, as well as highlighting obsolescence~\cite{8669958} and security issues~\cite{chen2019reliable} in proposed answers.
-However, so far there has been no research on question discussions and how they affect the Q\&A process on Stack Overflow.